 Subapplicants submit mitigation planning and project subapplications to their State during the open application cycle.
-After reviewing project applications to determine if they meet the program’s requirements, the States, territories, or federally-recognized tribal governments prioritizes and forward the applications to their FEMA Regional Office.
+After reviewing project and planning applications to determine if they meet the program’s requirements, the States, territories, or federally-recognized tribal governments prioritize and forward the applications to their FEMA Regional Office.

 Funding is limited and FEMA Headquarters must make difficult decisions as to the most effective use of grant funds.
 FEMA awards FMA funds to State, U.S. Territory, and Federally-recognized tribal Applicants, who in-turn provide subawards to local government subapplicants.

-Please contact your State Hazard Mitigation Officer, or federally-recognized tribal government official and/or a local government official to obtain detailed information on the FMA application process.
+Please contact your State Hazard Mitigation Officer, federally-recognized tribal government official and/or a local government official to obtain detailed information on the FMA application process.